nuxeo/doc.nuxeo.com-content/src/nxdoc/client-sdks/deprecated/java-automation-client.md

 ##### Contributing a New Custom Service Adapter

-You can contribute your own adapter service&nbsp;by Java to encapsulate your own business logic.
+You can contribute your own adapter service by Java to encapsulate your own business logic.

 To achieve this registration, you have to provide an adapter service factory that is going to instantiate your adapter.
 You can find an example of factory for the [`DocumentService`](http://community.nuxeo.com/api/nuxeo/7.1/javadoc/org/nuxeo/ecm/automation/client/adapters/DocumentService.html) class: [`DocumentServiceFactory`](http://community.nuxeo.com/api/nuxeo/7.1/javadoc/org/nuxeo/ecm/automation/client/adapters/DocumentServiceFactory.html) ([source code on GitHub](https://github.com/nuxeo/nuxeo-features/blob/master/nuxeo-automation/nuxeo-automation-client/src/main/java/org/nuxeo/ecm/automation/client/adapters/DocumentServiceFactory.java)).